What is Binding?

 Let your body rest and breathe fully while you sleep.

-Keep your skin clean and dry to avoid rashes and infections.
+Keep your skin clean and dry before you put your binder on to avoid rashes and infections.

 NEVER use duct tape, bandages, or ACE wraps